-|Lifestyle of Coronary Artery Patients Aged Under and Over 45 years in Tabriz - Iran: A Comparison|
+|Lifestyle of Coronary Artery Patients Aged Under and Over 45 Years in Tabriz, Iran: A Comparative Study

 |Mohammad Hasan Sahebihagh1, Asghar Mohammadpoorasl2, Raziyeh Parizad3, Elnaz Javanshir4, Mina Hosseinzadeh5

 |1Tabriz Health Services Management Research Center, Health Management and Safety Promotion Research Institute and Department of Community Health Nursing, Tabriz University of Medical Sciences, Tabriz, Iran

-2Tabriz Health Services Management Research Center.
-Tabriz University of Medical Sciences, Tabriz, Iran
+2Tabriz Health Services Management Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 3Student Research Committee and Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 4Department of Cardiology, Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 5Department of Community Health Nursing, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 31258 times

 Downloaded : 2461 times.

-Keywords : Artery, Age groups,Coronary heart diseases, Lifestyle
+Keywords : Coronary heart diseases, Lifestyle, Age groups

-Materials and Methods: This study included 368 people who were divided equally into four groups: under 45-years-old coronary disease; under 45-years-old non-coronary disease; 45-years and older coronary disease; and 45-years and older non-coronary disease.
-The participants were selected by means of convenience sampling from Tabriz’s Madani Heart Center and Shohada hospitals from March to June 2018.
-The non-coronary patients were matched with the coronary patients in terms of gender and age (±3 years).
-Data were collected using a 65-item lifestyle questionnaire through interviews.
+Materials and Methods: This study included 368 people who were equally divided into four groups of under 45-years-old coronary and non-coronary disease, as well as 45-years and older coronary and non-coronary disease.
+The participants were selected by means of the convenience sampling method from Madani heart center and Shohada hospital of Tabriz from March to June 2018.
+Non-coronary and coronary patients were matched in terms of gender and age (±3 years) and data were collected using a 65-item lifestyle questionnaire through interviews.

-Results: The mean lifestyle scores were obtained as following: under 45-years-old coronary patients (103.02 ± 12.11) and their counterpart control group (123.83 ± 10.35); 45-years-old and older patients (99.25 ± 0.27) their counterpart control group (129.02 ± 10.65).
-There was a significant difference between the coronary patient and non-coronary groups in both age categories (p< 0.001).
-Comparison of the mean lifestyle scores between the under 45-years-old group and the 45-year-old and older group showed that the two groups only had a significant difference in the sub-scale physical activity and exercise (p< 0.001) and dietary habits (p = 0.009).
+Results: The mean lifestyle scores were obtained as 103.02 ± 12.11, 123.83 ± 10.35, 99.25 ± 0.27, and 129.02 ± 10.65 for under 45-years-old coronary patients and their counterpart control group, as well as 45-years-old and older patients and their counterpart control group, respectively.
+Based on the results, there was a significant difference between coronary patients and non-coronary groups in both age categories (P < 0.001).
+Finally, the comparison of the mean lifestyle scores between the under 45-year-old and the 45-year-old and older groups showed that the two groups only had a significant difference in the subscale physical activity and exercise (P < 0.001) and dietary habits (P = 0.009).

 Cite By, Google Scholar